House of Yi: Post-liberation

+After Korea's liberation in 1945, President Syngman Rhee, of the House of Yi, suppressed the imperial family, in order to prevent the restoration of the monarchy.
+Stripped of most of their wealth and authority, some mainline family members, such as Yi Haegyeong, fled to the United States and Latin America, known descendants reside in New Jersey and New York.
 The Jeonju Lee Royal Family Association was founded in 1922 by Prince Imperial Ui, and later registered in South Korea as of 1957, with the members consist of the descendants of the royal family from various cadet branches of the clan.

 It was only in 1963 that a new president, Park Chung Hee, allowed some of the imperial family members, including Princess Deokhye, to return to Korea.
-However, they could only stay at Nakseon Hall, a small residence in a corner of Changdeokgung in Seoul; the place was previously reserved for widowed queen/empress dowagers.
-Yi Un also became the director of the Jeonju Lee Royal Family Association, on 29 July 1966; the title would later pass down to his son in 1973.
-Yi Un died seven years later, in 1970, after a long illness resulting from strokes.
-Yi Un's son, Yi Ku, was forced by other family members to divorce his American wife, Julia Mullock, in 1982 due to her sterility (the couple, however, had an adopted daughter).
-In 1998, it was reported that Yi Kang's eighth son died alone in a social center in eastern Seoul.
-Yi Seok, as mentioned above, became a lecturer at the Jeonju University as of 2005.
-A series of business failures left Yi Ku out of support, and he died alone at the Grand Prince Hotel Akasaka in Tokyo on July 16, 2005.
-Prior to his death, Jeonju Lee Royal Family Association had to designate an heir to succeed him.
-Within the descendants of Prince Imperial Ui, Yi Jun came from the most senior line as the heir of Sadonggung Palace; however, he already being the supposed heir to Sadonggung Palace making him not to be chosen, and his younger first cousin, Yi Won, instead became the Yi Ku's successor and the status was confirmed by the association as of 22 July 2005.
+Yi Un also became the director of the Jeonju Lee Royal Family Association, on 29 July 1966, and he died in 1970; the title would later pass down to his son Yi Ku in 1973, who died on July 16, 2005.
+Prior to his death, Jeonju Lee Royal Family Association was to designate an heir to succeed him.

+Within the descendants of the Emperor Gojong, Yi Jun came from the most senior line as the heir of Sadonggung Palace, the seat of Prince Imperial Ui; however, Yi Jun being the heir to Sadonggung Palace making him to reject the offer to succeed Yi Ku, so his younger first cousin, Yi Won, instead became the Yi Ku's successor and the status was confirmed by the association as of 22 July 2005.
 Although, the posthumous adoption would be invalid by present Korean Law and is only with traditional significance.